Derek John Bromley

-At the time of writing, an application for leave to appeal against the 2018 decision is pending.
+At the time of writing, an application to the High Court of Australia for Special Leave to appeal against the 2018 decision is pending.

 Mr Bromley is not in a position to make contributions online and we respect the position he is in.
 No personal communication from him will be relayed via this website.